 Preparing At Home

-The video tape arrived last Friday.
+The video arrived last Friday.
 My kids love it.
 They had fun following the tape for their exercises.
 They're in their second day now.

 Thanks for your prompt response to my purchase and my questions.